hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 # Iterate function across desired clusters
 conserved_markers <- map_dfr(c(7,20), get_conserved)
 ```

+> #### Finding markers for all clusters
+> For your data, you may want to run this function on all clusters, in which case you could input `0:20` instead of `c(7,20)`; however, it would take quite a while to run.
+Also, it is possible that when you run this function on all clusters, in **some cases you will have clusters that do not have enough cells for a particular group** - and  your function will fail.
+For these clusters you will need to use `FindAllMarkers()`.

 ### Evaluating marker genes

 We would like to use these gene lists to see of we can **identify which celltypes these clusters identify with.** Let's take a look at the top genes for each of the clusters and see if that gives us any hints.
 We can view the top 10 markers by average fold change across the two groups, for each cluster for a quick perusal: